 How to apply

-In late Spring, the RVC – Admissions Office send accommodation packs out to all new 1st year students which will include a College Grove application form.
+Late Spring, colleagues in Admissions Office will send out accommodation packs out to all prospective 1st year students.
 If you are successful in gaining a room a confirmation letter will be sent sometime during July.
 Upon receipt of A-level results, we will process your application and forward tenancy documents.

 Mary Brancker House